auth0/laravel-auth0/README.md

 ### 4. Run the Application

-You can now run the application using the built-in PHP web server.
+Boot the application using PHP's built-in web server.

 ```shell
 php artisan serve
 ```

-Your application should now be accessible from your browser at [http://localhost:8000](http://localhost:8000).
+Direct your browser to [http://localhost:8000](http://localhost:8000) to experiment with the application.

-- **Testing Authentication**
+- **Authentication**
-  You can log in or out by visiting the [`/login`](http://localhost:8000/login) or [`/logout`](http://localhost:8000/logout) routes, respectively.
+  Users can log in or out of the application by visiting the [`/login`](http://localhost:8000/login) or [`/logout`](http://localhost:8000/logout) routes, respectively.

-- **Testing API Authorization**
+- **API Authorization**
-  To test `/api` routes, generate a test token using the CLI.
+  For simplicity sake, generate a test token using the CLI.

     ```shell
     auth0 test token \